Talk Early, Talk Often

 Responsible Beverage Service Training

-Responsible Beverage Service Training has been offered to establishments which have a license to sell and/or serve alcohol in Kanabec County twice annually since 2008.
+Responsible Beverage Service Training is required for establishments that have a license to sell and/or serve alcohol in Kanabec County and is offered twice annually, at no cost, since 2008.
 This training equips alcohol servers and sellers with the knowledge and skills they need to comply with alcohol beverage service laws and thereby prevent underage drinking, excessive alcohol consumption and related harms.

 National Drug Take Back Day

-Kanabec County has participated annually in the National Drug Take-Back Day since 2011.
+Kanabec County has participated bi-annually in the National Drug Enforcement Administration Drug Take-Back Day since 2011.
 The National Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposal, while also educating the general public about the potential for abuse of these medications.
-This initiative has been a collaborative effort among the Drug Enforcement Agency, Kanabec County Sheriff’s Office and SACK.
+This initiative has been a collaborative effort among the Drug Enforcement Agency, Kanabec County Sheriff’s Office and Better Together Coalition.
+To date approximately 4900 lbs. of medication has been collected.
+Drugs collected are brought to an incinerations facility for proper disposal.

 Social Host Ordinance